 What is Rainwater Harvesting?

-Rainwater harvesting means capturing and storing rain that falls usually on roofs.
+First, rainwater harvesting means capturing and storing rain that falls usually on roofs.
 Rooftop rainwater capture is a simple, cost-effective approach for supplying water that promotes sustainable water management.

 How Does Using Harvested Rainwater Help the Environment?